woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

 This will fail because you don't have access to `automatewoo-birthdays` and `automatewoo` (which is a dependency).

-We will see now what QIT does step-by-step, and how you can get around this by providing the zips of these premium plugins locally.
+We will see now what QIT does step-by-step, and how you can get around this by providing the zips of these paid plugins locally.

 ### What happens step-by-step: